Katharina2707/docs-sample/docs/guides/custom-alerts.md

 ## Advanced configuration: Compound Conditions

-Experienced users can create alerts based on **compound conditions**, combining multiple metrics using logical operators.
+Experienced users can create alerts based on **Compound Conditions**, combining multiple metrics using logical operators.
 For example:

 `Trigger alert if CPU Usage > 80% AND Memory Usage > 70%`